-Color-mode is used to visualize the presence, velocity, and direction of blood flow in a wide range of flow states.
+Color Doppler is used to visualize the presence, velocity, and direction of blood flow in a wide range of flow states.

-When using KOSMOS, you can turn color-mode on and off without it interfering with the system's color acquisition.
+When using Kosmos, you can turn Color Doppler on and off without it interfering with the system's color acquisition.